 Established in 1996, the IGC’s goal is to “address issues and advance common interests in the global interactive gaming industry”.

-One of the most respected online gaming whistle-blower websites in the industry, Casinomesiter is a massive forum for online casino players and affiliates to gather and discuss the legitimacy (and illegitimacy) of gambling sites.
+This is the leading website to check on safe online casinos that accept US players.
 If you are seeking more excellent forum addresses, we recommend the page http://www.blackjackwebsites.org/forums/ from blackjackwebsites.org, a leading directory compiler in the field of gambling.